algorandfoundation/algokit-utils-ts/docs/capabilities/account.md

 The use of in-built algosdk types like `Account`, `LogicSigAccount` and `TransactionSigner` is aligned to the [Modularity](../README.md#core-principles) principle.
 Allowing you to co-exist non AlgoKit Utils code with AlgoKit Utils functions.

-## Using `SendTransactionFrom`

-AlgoKit Utils provides a few helper methods to take one of these `SendTransactionFrom` objects:
+AlgoKit Utils provides a few helper methods to take one of these `SendTransactionFrom` objects (that to reiterate uses the [legacy imports](../README.md#usage) to access):

 - [`algokit.getSenderAddress`](../code/modules/index.md#getsenderaddress) - Returns the public address of the sender the account represents
 - [`algokit.getSenderTransactionSigner`](../code/modules/index.md#getsendertransactionsigner) - Returns a `TransactionSigner` to represent the signer of the account' note: this is memoized so multiple calls to this for the same account will safely return the same `TransactionSigner` instance; this works nicely with `AtomicTransactionComposer`